-In 2015 the nursing staff in the Hillcrest Cancer Center decided to restructure the format of councils, to emulate the structure of the rest of the nursing units in the hospital and Magnet with Shared Governance.
 Shared Governance is a body of nursing representations that come together on behalf of the department and focus on nursing and patient opportunities.
 It provides a voice for the nursing body through the voting structure.
-For this year, the council focused on projects that focused on nursing and staff satisfaction.
+The council focuses on projects that centers on nursing, patient and staff satisfaction.
 We are excited as the group continues to gain momentum the positive additions it will have to the unit!